makeruniverse/docs/docs/makerblog/blog.md

 ## 2024

+### Schelling Points

+Imagine this scenario: you are in New York.
+You are supposed to meet a stranger in the city within the next 24 hours, without any chance to communicate.

+Where do you go?
+And when?

+Turns out, people likely end up on top of the Empire State Building at Noon.

+It shows that coordination without communication is possible.

+In this thought experiment, the Empire State Building is a so-called [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).

+Product teams are well-advised to take advantage of their users’ Schelling Points: to know how users navigate through new offers.

 ### Jobs to be Done

 The purpose of every product is to help someone get a job done.